GoekeLab/bambu/README.md

 **rowData(se)** returns additional information about each transcript

-Access transcript expression estimates by extracting a variable (such as counts or CPM) using assays() **assays(se)$counts** - expression estimates
+Access transcript expression estimates by extracting a variable (such as counts or CPM) using assays():
+**assays(se)$counts** - expression estimates

 **assays(se)$CPM** - sequencing depth normalized estimates